CMHAAorg/cmhaa-website/site/content/resources/personal-story-deborah-yates.md

 ---
-title: "Personal Story: Deborah Yates"
+title: Deborah Yates, KPMG
 meta_keywords: Deborah Yates, KPMG, Mental Awareness, CMHAA, Mental Health, Corporate Mental Health Alliance, City Mental Health Alliance
 meta_description: This is a detailed description of the page.
-banner_title: "Personal Story: Deborah Yates"
+banner_title: Deborah Yates, KPMG
 banner_right_image: img/deb-yates-high-res-head-shot.jpg
 date: 2020-09-10T09:47:27.229Z
-description: >-
-  I’ve always thought of myself as someone who can manage all the demands made of me both as a leader role at work and as a wife and mother at home.
+description: I’ve always thought of myself as someone who can manage all the demands made of me both as a leader at work and as a wife and mother at home.

-  But there came a point in 2017 when it all seemed too much.
-I felt like I was giving all the time, and I just didn’t have anything more to give.
 category: Personal stories
 focus: Support for managers, colleagues and staff
 role: CEO or leadership role
 organisation_size: Large (250+ employees)
 industry: Business Consulting & Management
 ---
-I’ve always thought of myself as someone who can manage all the demands made of me both as a leader role at work and as a wife and mother at home.

 But there came a point in 2017 when it all seemed too much.
-I felt like I was giving all the time, and I just didn’t have anything more to give.
+I felt like I was giving all the time and I just didn’t have anything more to give.

 Fortunately, I discovered running.
 Doing something physical really helped me rediscover my mental balance.
 And no-one wanted to do it with me, so I got precious time to myself.